HYPERTEGRITY-AG/OpenSim/README.md

                         protocol is omitted and appended with
                         "/v2/entities/[?options=upsert]" or "/v1.1/..." resp.
                         depending on the server-type (-p/--protocol).
-  -p {NGSI,SensorThings-MQTT,SensorThings-HTTP}, --protocol {NGSI,SensorThings-MQTT,SensorThings-HTTP}
+  -p {NGSI-V2,SensorThings-MQTT,SensorThings-HTTP}, --protocol {NGSI-V2,SensorThings-MQTT,SensorThings-HTTP}
                         Define the type of server.
-[Default: NGSI] -i, --insert-always   [Only NGSI!]
+[Default: NGSI-V2] -i, --insert-always   [Only NGSI-V2!]
 If set, the contexts will always be inserted (via POST with option 'upsert') instead of trying to update first (via PATCH) and insert (via POST w/o option 'upsert'), if not existing (i.e. PATCH